Top

 Public Transport

-Private Drivers (taxi)
+Private drivers (taxi)

 For longer journeys or more comfortable travel, hiring a private driver or taxi is a convenient option.
 Prices vary depending on the distance and negotiation skills.
 To give you an example, we hired a taxi from Hiriketiya to Ella (which is 150 km) and paid 24,000 LKR (€68–€70).